AdobeDocs/experience-manager-cloud-service.it-IT/help/screens-cloud/managing-players-registration/installing-screens-cloud-player.md

 ---
-title: Installazione e configurazione dei lettori in Schermi as a Cloud Service
+title: Installazione e configurazione dei lettori in Screens as a Cloud Service
 description: Questa pagina descrive come installare e configurare i lettori in Screens as a Cloud Service.
 exl-id: a022738a-c543-4629-a244-f70fa294fe7f
 feature: Developing Screens